EnzoBnl/enzobnl/spark.md

    - else if there is available unused space in execution region: it borrows it and uses it
    - else: excess cached blocks are evicted

+*Note*:
-*Note*: **Storage region's blocks eviction** means that they are simply removed if `MEMORY_ONLY` but spilled to disk if `MEMORY_AND_DISK`.
-A Least Recently Used policy Note: a block of an RDD cannot be evicted to put another block of the same RDD.
+When a cached *RDD* blocks is evicted from storage region, it means that they are simply removed if `MEMORY_ONLY` but spilled to disk if `MEMORY_AND_DISK`, following a Least Recently Used policy. block of an RDD cannot be evicted to put another block of the same RDD.

 ## IV/ Memory format (during processing) evolution  (SQL)